 If you can’t stream a video without buffering and the rainbow spinning wheel of death is an everyday occurrence, chances are your internet is too slow.
 Before you upgrade your internet plan, here are a few steps you should take first:

-1. Second, read this article on five tips to improve your internet speed to make sure there aren’t external factors (such as poor router placement or malware) slowing you down.
+- Second, read this article for 12 tips to improve your internet speed to make sure there aren’t external factors (such as poor router placement or malware) slowing you down.

 Is High-Speed Internet Available in My Area?

 Ready for an upgrade?
 Fiber-optic internet is known for speed and widely available across the US.
-Check here to see what high-speed internet plans are available near you.
+Visit our plans page to see what high-speed internet plans are available near you.